Alien-AV/gangster-game/game-design.md

 ## Core Resources
 - **Money** – needed to recruit mooks, hire lieutenants and pay off the police.
 - **Mooks** – basic manpower.
-They can patrol your territory or be assigned to lieutenants.
+They automatically patrol your territory unless reassigned.
 - **Territory** – city blocks under your control.
-More territory means more potential profit but requires more patrols or heat rises.
+Expanding territory requires enough mooks on patrol or heat will rise.
 - **Heat** – unwanted attention from law enforcement.
 Can be reduced by paying off cops.
 - **Businesses** – legitimate fronts that can host illicit operations.

 ## Lieutenants
-- **Face** – used to extort surrounding blocks, expanding territory and generating cash.
+- **Face** – gangsters that can be assigned to extort new territory or hire additional mooks.
 - **Fist** – keeps unruly businesses in line when patrols are thin (not yet implemented).
 - **Brain** – sets up illicit businesses behind purchased fronts.

 ## Gameplay Loop Example
 1. Extort with the boss to earn starting cash.
-2. Recruit mooks and assign them to patrol to keep heat down.
+2. Recruit mooks (they automatically patrol) to keep heat down.
 3. Hire lieutenants and choose their specialty.
-4. Use Face lieutenants to expand territory and earn more money.
+4. Use Face lieutenants to expand territory or hire additional mooks.
 5. Buy a business and assign a Brain lieutenant to create an illicit operation.
-6. Balance money, territory, patrols and heat while gradually growing your empire.
+6. Balance money, territory, mook coverage and heat while gradually growing your empire.

 These notes are kept short on purpose – the goal is simply to track the prototype design as it evolves.